midnightntwrk/midnight-architecture/apis-and-common-types/dapp-connector/Readme.md

 13. In the configuration object, the wallet must point to service deployments, which are compatible with network id present, and preferably are the same that the wallet itself uses for particular network.
 14. Wallet must provide data like token types and addresses in format compatible with network id present in the configuration object and following relevant specification, Midnight Wallet specification does define address format.
 15. Wallet can reconcile data like balances from multiple accounts, in such case wallet must ensure data consistency, mostly related to reported balances, so that they can actually be used in a transaction, if only it fits single transaction and user does permits so.
+16. Wallet implementing multiple account support must make it clear to the user, which accounts will be used for particular DApp interaction.
-16. Wallet must ensure that balances reported in `getShieldedBalances` and `getUnshieldedBalances` methods are available balances, which means balances wallet is willing to allow spending in transactions.
+17. Wallet must ensure that balances reported in `getShieldedBalances` and `getUnshieldedBalances` methods are available balances, which means balances wallet is willing to allow spending in transactions.
 This allows DApps to rely on the balance checks (to certain extent at least since race conditions are a possibility) in their logic.
+18. The DApp can't assume balances, transactions, and the addresses returned by the API are directly related to each other.
+In particular - in many cases even when using a single BIP-44 account, the data served by an indexer and the wallet might differ because of wallet having more knowledge of its transactions.

 ### Errors